-Qualification code: 7AB D02 Delivery mode: Contact
+Qualification code: 7DC D02 Delivery mode: Distance

-This programme supplies students with all the theoretical knowledge required by the NWU's new research-based Master of Science in Engineering Sciences with Nuclear Engineering and Nuclear Technology Management, the development of which was assisted by the International Atomic Energy Agency (IAEA) and recently endorsed by the agency.
+This programme supplies students all the theoretical knowledge required by the NWU's new research Masters of Science in Engineering Sciences with Nuclear Engineering and Nuclear Technology Management, which the International Atomic Energy Agency (IAEA) assisted the NWU in developing and recently endorsed.

-The field of Nuclear Engineering comprises the technical aspects, such as nuclear reactor design, and the nuclear technology management aspects, such as nuclear project management, nuclear policy and nuclear economics.
+The field of Nuclear Engineering comprises the technical aspects, such as nuclear reactor design, and the nuclear technology management aspects, such as Nuclear Project Management, nuclear policy and nuclear economics.

-Most of the modules of the present programme overlap with those of the Postgraduate Diploma in Nuclear Science and Technology and, therefore, it supplies similar technical Nuclear Engineering knowledge.
-Therefore, it also meets the minimum admission requirements of the Master of Science in Engineering Sciences with Nuclear Engineering.
-However, it focuses more on Nuclear Technology Management, namely: nuclear policy, nuclear technology management and nuclear economics and financial management aspects.
+The most of the modules of the present programme overlap with those of the Postgraduate Diploma in Nuclear Science and Technology and, therefore, it supplies similar technical Nuclear Engineering knowledge.
+Therefore it also meets the minimum admission requirements of the Masters of Science in Engineering Sciences with Nuclear Engineering.
+However, it focusses more on Nuclear Technology Management, namely: nuclear policy, nuclear technology management and nuclear economics and financial management aspects.